trueheart78/trueheart78.com/games.md

    * The player choices were cosmically delightful.
    * Absolutely sticks the landing.
    * Couldn’t recommend it high enough. :star: :star: :star: :star: :star:
+1. Hellblade: Senua's Sacrifice (XSX) :green_heart: <!-- 2020 -->
+   * Looked so beautiful with RTX on.
+   * Headphones make the audio experience amazing.
+   * Just such a good game that doesn't overstay it's welcome.
+   * Sticks the landing.
+   * Makes me think about my mom's mental health differently.
+   * The [Mental Health Feature](https://youtu.be/31PbCTS4Sq4) opens up as a menu item post-game & is 25 minutes well spent.

 <!-- beaten:end -->